TRI-AMDD/materialnet/joss/paper.md

 [http://matr.io/materialnet](https://arclamp.github.io/materialnet/?ds=Precise).

 ![**MaterialNet displaying the local network environment of a target material.**
-The main material selected, LiOsO<sub>2</sub>, is hypothetical (i.e., a computational discovery) and is therefore labeled "undiscovered".
-A well-known material, Li<sub>2</sub>O, that exists in the vicinity of this target material is also added to the displayed subgraph.
+The main material selected, LiOsO₃, is hypothetical (i.e., a computational discovery) and is therefore labeled "undiscovered."
+A well-known material, Li₂O, that exists in the vicinity of this target material is also added to the displayed subgraph.
 Node sizes represent the node degree (i.e. the number of links) for each material.](fig1.png)